learnk8s/learnk8s.io/src/troblueshooting/content.md

 Two things should match in the Ingress and Service:

-1. The `servicePort` in the Ingress and the `port` in the Service should match
+1. The `servicePort` of the Ingress should match the `port` of the Service
-1. The name of the Service should match the field `serviceName` in the Ingress
+1. The `serviceName` of the Ingress should match the `name` of the Service

 The following diagram summarises the how to connect the ports: